Computer Engineering Technology

 Online Computer Engineering Technology Programs

-In the 2018-2019 academic year, 145 schools offered some type of computer engineering technology/technician program.
+In 2018-2019, 145 schools offered a computer engineering tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|